-This beef burgundy makes such a good dinner.
+This beef burgundy makes such a good dinner and is a great example of French cooking.
 It’s hearty and filling for the winter, but you can make it whenever you want!

 How Do You Store Beef Bourguignon?

-This beef stew keeps well in the refrigerator for up to four days.
-I don’t know if I’m imagining it but every time I reheat some it tastes even better!
-Now I see why those French cooks in the Middle Ages used to keep it simmering for days over the fire.
+- Store: This beef stew keeps well in the refrigerator for up to 4 days.
+And in fact every time you reheat it, it seems to taste even better.
+You’ll soon see why those French cooks in the Middle Ages used to keep it simmering for days over the fire.

-It also freezes nicely.
+- Freeze: It also freezes nicely in a freezer-safe container.
 Just let it thaw overnight and warm it back up the next day.
 You might even like to make a double batch and freeze half of it.
 Just use a bigger pot to make it if you’re doubling up.